S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   _How has this agreement helped us?_
 -   _How can this agreement be improved?_
 -   _Is there any reason why not to continue with this agreement?_
--   Agree on next review date
+-   Agree on a next review date

 ---